 For example, a worker might feel stressed if they don’t have the skills or knowledge to do a job properly.
 They may also feel stressed if they don’t have the time to meet tight deadlines or have difficult relationships with colleagues or superiors.

-What are Some of the Common Causes of Workplace Stress?
+What are Some of the Common Causes of Work-Related Stress?

 Pressure can be a positive and motivating factor at work and is often essential in a job.
 It helps us to perform well and reach our goals.
 However, there’s a fine line between pressure and stress.
 Stress is a natural reaction to too much pressure.
 It occurs when the pressure becomes excessive and you no can longer cope with the demands being placed on you.

-HSE’s research revealed that workload is the biggest cause of workplace stress, sitting at 44%.
-However, there are also plenty of other common causes of workplace stress.
+HSE’s research revealed that workload is the biggest cause of work-related stress, sitting at 44%.
+However, there are also plenty of other common causes of work-related stress.
 That includes:

 - Pressure to meet rising expectations but with no reward